flipp-oss/deimos/README.md

   # `schema` and `namespace`, above, for this to work.
   key_config field: :my_id

+  # Optionally overload this to consider a particular exception
+  # "fatal" only for this consumer.
+This is considered in addition
+  # to the global `fatal_error` configuration block.
+  def fatal_error?(exception, payload, metadata)
+    exception.is_a?(MyBadError)
+  end

   def consume(payload, metadata)
     # Same method as Phobos consumers.
     # payload is an Avro-decoded hash.